ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-this tribute of Hon.
-T. II.
-Bcnton, to his moth?
-er&#x27;s influence : &quot;My mother asked me never to
-use tobacco ; I have never touched it from that
-time to the present day.
-She asked me not to
-gamble, ana I have never gambled; I cannot
 tell who is losing in games that arc being played.
 She admonished me, too, against hard drinking;
 and whatever capacity for endurance I have at